p1ng-request/docs/templates/LinkedIn/LinkedIn_Get_invitations_received.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/ACoAABCNSioBW3YZHc2lBHVG0E_TXYWitQkmwog/)

-In this notebook, you will get all invitations received
+**Description:** This notebook provides an overview of invitations received on LinkedIn.

 ## Input